Measuring What Really Matters

 Finally, what must happen for you to receive a compliment about your service?
 Someone must come up with a new and better service idea, and put that idea into action.
 So the first measure of success of your service culture is not your profits or scores or even the number of compliments.
 It is the number of new ideas and action steps that deliver better quality service.
 These new ideas and actions arise naturally in an uplift in service culture where new thinking about service leads real improvements and greater value.

 This is why UP!
-Your Service recommends that you focus everyone on the leading indicators of service success.
+Your Service recommends that you Measure the ROI of Customer Service and Customer Experience by focusing everyone on the leading indicators of service success.
 How many new service ideas has your team created this week?
 How many new actions have you taken for your customers this month?
 What is your goal for new service improvements this quarter?
 What new ideas will you put into action today?

 UP!
 Your Service workshops promote practical action steps to deliver a clear return on your service investment.
 So what do you want to achieve?